cassidoo/getting-a-gig/README.md

 ### Include only certain personal information.
 Companies aren't allowed to ask about your religion, marital status, or race/ethnicity, so you shouldn't include that.

 In terms of contact information: you don't need your mailing address.
 That is a thing of the past.
 Just like my youth.
-Tech companies email, and **maybe** call.
+Tech companies email and **maybe** call.
 That's all you need!
 Some great things that you might also want to put on there are your personal website (if you have one, which you should), your GitHub profile (if you have one, which you should), and your LinkedIn (if you have one, which you should).

 Though there's some who might disagree, you should **include your GPA.**  If your major GPA is significantly higher than your overall GPA, you might want to consider having both.
 When you have graduated and have a full-time job, you won't need it as much.
 But at this point in your beautiful life, keep it in there.
 Some companies care about GPA more than others, so you might as well play it safe and have it there.